Highlights from the Ratings and Financial Report for Imperial Petroleum Inc. (IMPP)

 IMPP’s Market Performance

-IMPP stocks went up by 7.55% for the week, with a monthly drop of -10.64% and a quarterly performance of -58.42%.
-The volatility ratio for the week stands at 17.25% while the volatility levels for the past 30 days are set at 8.77% for Imperial Petroleum Inc. The simple moving average for the period of the last 20 days is -0.10% for IMPP stocks with a simple moving average of -69.82% for the last 200 days.
+IMPP stocks went down by -9.10% for the week, with a monthly drop of -13.35% and a quarterly performance of -58.05%.
+The volatility ratio for the week stands at 3.18% while the volatility levels for the past 30 days are set at 7.59% for Imperial Petroleum Inc. The simple moving average for the period of the last 20 days is -7.86% for IMPP stocks with a simple moving average of -71.97% for the last 200 days.

-During the last 5 trading sessions, IMPP rose by +7.55%, in comparison to the 20-day moving average, which settled at $0.4204.
-In addition, Imperial Petroleum Inc. saw -80.37% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IMPP fell by -9.10%, in comparison to the 20-day moving average, which settled at $0.4119.
+In addition, Imperial Petroleum Inc. saw -82.16% in overturn over a single year, with a tendency to cut further losses.